ImmaLa/Data-BookingTrend/README.md

 # Data-BookingTrend
 Project Overview

-This project develops predictive machine learning models using booking data to identify key factors associated with customer cancellations.
-The objective is to support data-driven strategies that improve operational efficiency and enhance customer retention.
-Hotel Haven is a luxury hotel chain with multiple locations.
-Hotel Haven has faced challenges in accurately predicting booking cancellations, which has negatively impacted resource planning and operational management.
-By analyzing historical booking patterns, this project aims to improve cancellation forecasting and inform proactive retention strategies.
-Booking Cancellation Prediction – Hotel Haven

 Built machine learning models to predict hotel booking cancellations using historical booking data, supporting proactive retention strategies and improved operational planning.

 Problem